brian-j-smith/Mamba.jl/doc/samplers/mala.rst

     **Arguments**

         * ``params`` : stochastic node(s) to be updated with the sampler.
 Constrained parameters are mapped to unconstrained space according to transformations defined by the :ref:`section-Stochastic` ``unlist()`` function.
-        * ``scale`` : factor by which the drift and covariance matrix of the proposal distribution are scaled.
+        * ``epsilon`` : factor by which the drift and covariance matrix of the proposal distribution are scaled.
         * ``Sigma`` : covariance matrix for the multivariate normal proposal distribution.
 The covariance matrix is relative to the unconstrained parameter space, where candidate draws are generated.
 If omitted, the identity matrix is assumed.
         * ``dtype`` : type of differentiation for gradient calculations.
 Options are
             * ``:central`` : central differencing.